GNU Artanis web-framework Manual

 sudo make install

-I would NOT recommend you trying to compile/install Guile from Git repo, since it’ll take too much time of you.
+I would NOT recommend trying to compile/install Guile from Git repo, since it’ll take a long time.

 Install dependencies: